COSC3020/theory-vs-practice-aerick-321/README.md

 - List 3 reasons why asymptotic analysis may be misleading with respect to actual performance in practice.

-1- Knowing the best case doesn't help find the average case
+1- Knowing the best case doesn't help find the average case, they are not always the same.
+Average case inputs are often not the ideal inputs you get with the best case.
+The average case is the practical everyday use and not the perfect ideal input that can be misleading with the fast time.

-2- It can depend on the input/list size, one algorithm may be faster with smaller or already sorted lists that another but as the input grows it could switch
+2- It can depend on the input/list size, one algorithm may be faster with smaller list but as the input grows it could switch for example 90000n is slower with a smaller list and n^3 is slower with a larger list

 3- Two algorithms can have the same asymptotic analysis but the actual running time could be different